ninad4290/ninad4290/README.md

 💬 I am interested in learning React js and ML using NumPy.
 <br>
 <br>
-💡 I’m looking for co-op opportunities for Fall 2023 and engineering internships.
+💡 I’m looking for co-op opportunities and engineering internships for Fall 2023.
 <br>
 <br>
 <br>